OSU selects outstanding research faculty

 Pathobiology

-Dr. Barrow arrived at the CVHS in 2001 where he continued his research in infectious
+Dr. Barrow arrived at the CVHS in 2001, where he continued his research on infectious

 B. Wade Brorsen, Regents Professor and Jean & Patsy Neustadt Chair, Agricultural Economics

-Dr. Brorsen’s primary area of research is price analysis with emphasis on measuring
+Dr. Brorsen’s primary area of research is price analysis, emphasizing measuring the

-the efficiency of markets and suggesting ways to increase the efficiency of markets,
+efficiency of markets and suggesting ways to increase the efficiency of markets, particularly

-particularly futures and options markets.
-His diverse work consists of over 140 refereed
+futures and options markets.
+His diverse work consists of over 140 refereed journal

-journal articles.
-His work is largely empirical, but he has also made contributions
+articles.
+His work is mainly empirical but has also contributed to the econometrics

-to the econometrics literature.
-His recent work on farmer marketing conducted jointly
+literature.
+His recent work on farmer marketing, conducted jointly with Kim Anderson,

-with Kim Anderson, has provided a research base for Anderson’s extension program,
+has provided a research base for Anderson’s extension program, consistent with the

-which is consistent with the land-grant mission.
-The work has led to changes in extension
+land-grant mission.
+The work has led to changes in extension programs across the

-programs across the nation.
-The old model of marketing education emphasized supplying
+nation.
+The old model of marketing education emphasized supplying producers with

-producers with price forecasts and education on using futures markets.
-The new model
+price forecasts and education on using futures markets.
+The new model emphasizes

-emphasizes adjusting production plans based on market signals and managing risk in
+adjusting production plans based on market signals and managing risk in the whole

 Amanda W. Harrist, Associate Professor, Human Development & Family Science

-maladaptive social behavior during early and middle childhood, with an emphasis on
+social behavior during early and middle childhood, emphasizing family interactions

-the infant period; and (2) highlighting the importance of children’s peer contexts
+and (2) by highlighting the importance of children’s peer contexts as places that

-as places that shape development.
-Harrist is principal investigator for an intervention
+shape development.
+Harrist is principal investigator for an intervention program

-program for first graders called Families and Schools for Health (FiSH) that targets
+for first graders called Families and Schools for Health (FiSH) that targets psychosocial

-psychosocial issues in the families and peer groups of overweight children.
-The project
+issues in the families and peer groups of overweight children.
+The project received

-received $1M from the USDA.
-Data have been collected from 1200 first graders, their
+$1M from the USDA.
+Data have been collected from 1200 first graders, their teachers

-teachers and parents, and as part of the project, data will be collected through third
+and parents, and as part of the project, data will be collected through third grade.

 Robert Mayer, Professor, English